se-edu/learningresources/contents/testing/integration-testing.md

 Generally integration test can be implemented based on your existing unit testing tools.
 However, if you do not have an existing testing tool in place, here are some useful tools that you can consider for your integration testing:

-- [VectorCast](http://www.vectorcast.com/).
-VectorCAST tool operates based on executing single component unit tests first before integration tests as discussed in this article.
+- [VectorCast](http://www.vectorcast.com/) tool operates based on executing single component unit tests first before integration tests as discussed in this article.

-- [Gauge](https://gauge.org/).
-Gauge acts as a plugin which can be incorporated to any language or IDE.
+- [Gauge](https://gauge.org/) acts as a plugin which can be incorporated to any language or IDE.
 It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and scalable.

-- [Selenium](https://www.seleniumhq.org/).
-Selenium is an open source test automation framework focusing on web applications.
+- [Selenium](https://www.seleniumhq.org/) is an open source test automation framework focusing on web applications.
 It supports a wide range of programming languages, cross-browser testing with extensive libraries and the ability to create robust test scripts to handle many scenarios.

-- [Google EarlGrey](https://google.github.io/EarlGrey/).
-For non web applications, EarlGrey is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
+- [Google EarlGrey](https://google.github.io/EarlGrey/) is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
 It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.

 :fas-info-circle: Although there are many integration testing tools available, more research needs to be conducted to ensure the compatibility of the tools with your application.